dan-osterrath/quarkus-smallrye-graphql-client-generator/README.md

-# Quarkus Smallrye GraphQL Client Generator
+# Quarkus SmallRye GraphQL Client Generator

 [![Build and test with Maven](https://github.com/dan-osterrath/quarkus-smallrye-graphql-client-generator/actions/workflows/maven.yml/badge.svg?branch=main)](https://github.com/dan-osterrath/quarkus-smallrye-graphql-client-generator/actions/workflows/maven.yml)

 This project is a generator
-for [Smallrye GraphQL Clients used in Quarkus](https://quarkus.io/guides/smallrye-graphql-client).
+for [SmallRye GraphQL Clients used in Quarkus](https://quarkus.io/guides/smallrye-graphql-client).
 It provides an annotation processor that generates an interface for a [typesafe client](https://quarkus.io/guides/smallrye-graphql-client#using-the-typesafe-client) including all model objects.